rsdn/CodeJam/PerfTests/docs/Overview.md

 		}
 ```

 Accuracy on custom configs may be lower.
-Most of CLR implementations has minimum memory allocation quantum of 8kb so the `new object()` may be measured as a multiple kb allocation.
+Most of CLR implementations has minimum memory allocation quantum of 8 KB so the single `new object()` may be measured as a multiple kb allocation.
 Default setup performs multiple iterations per single measurement but config modifiers may alter the number.
-As example, accuracy of allocations metric for runs performed with enabled BurstMode feature is 16 bytes.
+As example, accuracy of allocations metric for runs performed with BurstMode feature enabled is 16 bytes.

 #### GC collections metrics accuracy

-The values of GC collections metrics are scaled per 1000 iterations (same as BenchmarkDotNet).
+The values of GC collections metrics are scaled per 1000 iterations (same as in BenchmarkDotNet).
 So

 ```c#
 		[CompetitionBenchmark]